- The BIP39 Word List

 There are Four reasons we do not back up the remaing words.

-Backing up more words than necessary means we would need to provide more tiles.
-We would also need to make the Billfodl bigger.
+Backing up more letters than necessary means we would need to provide more tiles.
+We would also need to make the Billfodl larger.

 Doing this would require more labor and more raw materials.
 And the increased materials would make it heavier and cost more to ship.
 By not adding unnecessary labor and weight, we save you money.